versionone/scripts/redundant-history/readme.md

 ### Removing Redundancy
 To remove any redundant history in your VersionOne database, run these scripts **in this order**:

-1. remove-redundant-access-history
+1. remove_LongString_redundancy_new
 	- _Edit the start of this script to set @saveChanges = 1_
-2. remove-redundant-asset-history
+2. remove-redundant-access-history
 	- _Edit the start of this script to set @saveChanges = 1_
+3. remove-redundant-asset-history
+	- _Edit the start of this script to set @saveChanges = 1_
-3. remove-custom-relation-redundancy
+4. remove-custom-relation-redundancy
 	- _Edit the end of this script to COMMIT instead of ROLLBACK_
-4. remove-redundant-custom-history
+5. remove-redundant-custom-history
 	- _Edit the end of this script to COMMIT instead of ROLLBACK_
-5. remove-redundant-commit-activity-activitystream-history
+6. remove-redundant-commit-activity-activitystream-history
 	- _Edit the start of this script to set @saveChanges = 1_

 ### Verifying Historical Integrity